stalwartlabs/website/docs/management/overview.md

 # Overview

-The Stalwart Command Line Interface (CLI) allows system administrators to perform tasks such as managing queues, migrating information and more.
+The Stalwart Command Line Interface (CLI) allows system administrators to perform tasks such as managing the internal directory, queues, migrating information and more.
 Future versions will include a web-based management interface, but for the time being the CLI is the main tool to manage a Stalwart Mail server.

 ## Installation